City Loop: Metro Tunnel

 This Metro Tunnel will create a new cross-city rail corridor, upgrading and connecting the Pakenham and Cranbourne lines in Melbourne's south-east to the Sunbury line in Melbourne's north-west.
-Once complete the Cranbourne, Pakenham and Sunbury lines will be taken out of the City Loop, allowing for an increase in services on the Craigieburn and Upfield lines.
-The Frankston line will be returned to the City Loop and have dedicated use in the Caulfield tunnel, while Sandringham line trains will run through to Williamstown and Werribee via the Flinders Street Viaduct.
+The Metro Tunnel will have a soft opening to the public in early December 2025, but will have 20 minute frequencies at the start and will operate from 10:00am to 3:00pm on weekdays and will run between Westall and West Footscray stations and 10:00am to 7:00pm between East Pakenham and Sunbury stations on weekends with the same 20 minute frequencies.
+From 1 February 2026, Cranbourne, Pakenham and Sunbury lines will fully cease operation in the City Loop, allowing for an increase in services on the Craigieburn and Upfield lines and the Frankston line returning to the City Loop and have dedicated use in the Caulfield tunnel.
+While Sandringham line trains will run through to Williamstown and Werribee via the Flinders Street Viaduct.

 Reconfiguration

-The Network Development Plan Metropolitan Rail in 2012 proposed reconfiguring the City Loop.
+The Network Development Plan – Metropolitan Rail in 2012 proposed reconfiguring the City Loop.
 Once complete, the reconfiguration would help the network to run seven independent lines with dedicated access in the CBD.
 The proposal was again included in the 30-year Infrastructure Strategy for 2021–2051 from the independent government advisory body Infrastructure Victoria, as recommendation 60.